-(Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Computer Science Principles AP (1-LOTE) 9 - 12 Required Algebra I (Computer Science Principles AP Exam) The AP Computer Science Principles course will introduce you to the essential ideas of computer science and show how computing and technology can influence the world around you.
-Students will creatively address real-world issues and concerns while using the same processes and tools as artists, writers, computer scientists, and engineers to bring ideas to life.
+\$ \$ \$ = \$111 or more NOTE: This does not include lab supply fees.
+Programming & Software Development Program of Study (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Computer Science Principles AP (1-LOTE) 9 - 12 Required Algebra I (Computer Science Principles AP Exam) The AP Computer Science Principles course will introduce you to the essential ideas of computer science and show how computing and technology can influence the world around you Students will creatively address real-world issues and concern while using the same processes and tools as artists, writers computer scientists, and engineers to bring ideas to life.
+Lal supply fee.
+Computer Science I K (1-LOTE) 9 - 12 Required Algebra I Computer Science I K is an introduction to the automated processing of information, including computer programming This course gives students the conceptual background necessar to understand and construct programs, including the ability to specify computations, understand evaluation models, and utilize major constructs such as functions and procedures, data storage conditionals and looping.
+At the end of this course, student should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Lab supply fee.
+Computer Science II K (AP A prep) (1-LOTE) 10 - 12 Required Algebra II (or concurrent) AND Computer Science I K (or Geometry K and prior programming experience) (Computer Science AP A Exam) Computer Science II K is a programming course designed to cove the Advance Placement (AP) Computer Science AP A Exam topics The curriculum will build upon the topics addressed in Compute Science I K. Object-oriented components in the language of Java will be stressed.
+Other topics include decision making, looping arrays, inheritance, interfaces, abstract classes, Java collections sorting, searching, and the AP Case Study.
 Lab supply fee.
-Computer Science I K (1-LOTE) 9 - 12 Required Algebra I Computer Science I K is an introduction to the automated processing of information, including computer programming.
-This course gives students the conceptual background necessary to understand and construct programs, including the ability to specify computations, understand evaluation models, and utilize major constructs such as functions and procedures, data storage, conditionals and looping.
-At the end of this course, students should be able to read and write small programs in the language of Java in response to a given problem or scenario, preparing them to continue on to Computer Science II K. Lab supply fee.
-Computer Science II K (AP A prep) (1-LOTE) 10 - 12 Required Algebra II (or concurrent) AND Computer Science I K (or Geometry K and prior programming experience) (Computer Science AP A Exam) Computer Science II K is a programming course designed to cover the Advance Placement (AP) Computer Science AP A Exam topics.
-The curriculum will build upon the topics addressed in Computer Science I K. Object-oriented components in the language of Java will be stressed.
-Other topics include decision making, looping, arrays, inheritance, interfaces, abstract classes, Java collections, sorting, searching, and the AP Case Study.
+Computer Science III K (1-LOTE) 11 - 12 Required Computer Science II K Oracle Java SE 8 Programmer \$ \$ \$ \$?
+Computer Science III K is a continuation of Computer Science I K and builds upon such topics as object-oriented programming inheritance, and classes.
+Students go on to address advanced topics such as stacks, queues, advanced recursion, linked lists binary trees, and advanced sorting, and searching topics in preparation for and alignment with college-level compute science.
 Lab supply fee.
-Computer Science III K (1-LOTE) 11 - 12 Required Computer Science II K Oracle Java SE 8 Programmer \$\$\$\$ Computer Science III K is a continuation of Computer Science II K and builds upon such topics as object-oriented programming, inheritance, and classes.
-Students go on to address advanced topics such as stacks, queues, advanced recursion, linked lists, binary trees, and advanced sorting, and searching topics in preparation for and alignment with college-level computer science.
-Lab supply fee.
-Project-based Computer Science: Mobile App Development K (1) 11 - 12 Required (or concurrent) Computer Science III K Mobile Application Development is a course that students will have the opportunity to showcase their creativity and innovation through the development of projects using mobile computing devices.
-Students will collaborate with other peers, instructors and/or community members to problem solve, create and design mobile computing solutions based on the need of individuals or businesses.
-Students will gain a deeper understanding of the knowledge and skills of mobile application development through different platforms, programming languages and software design standards.
-Students will also research current laws and regulations to make sure their mobile computing solution adheres to all protocols that encompass all laws and regulations as set forth by governing agencies.
+Project-based Computer Science: Mobile App Development K (1) 11 - 12 Required (or concurrent) Computer Science III K Mobile Application Development is a course that students wil have the opportunity to showcase their creativity and innovation through the development of projects using mobile computing devices.
+Students will collaborate with other peers, instructor and/or community members to problem solve, create and design mobile computing solutions based on the need of individuals o businesses.
+Students will gain a deeper understanding of the knowledge and skills of mobile application development through different platforms, programming languages and softward design standards.
+Students will also research current law and regulations to make sure their mobile computing solution adheres to all protocols that encompass all laws and regulation as set forth by governing agencies.
 Lab supply fee.